pereznetworks/A-Course-Rating-API/README.md

   - added pre-save hook method on user model that hashes user.password the calls next() so user.create will store it

-    - note: this in the pre-save hook refers to the model, which has the data properties that will be used by user.create to create the new user
+    - note: 'this' in the pre-save hook refers to the model, which has the data properties that will be used by user.create to create the new user

 ## Lots more to do:

   - to be built...